 You have lived apart for more than 5 years – You can apply for a divorce if you’ve lived apart for at least 5 years, even if your husband or wife disagrees.

-Our family law consultant Sue Clements has extensive experience in helping couples get through this difficult time by making sure all processes run smoothly.
-Sue will always maintain decorum in what sometimes can be ‘uncivil proceedings’.
+Our family law solicitors have extensive experience in helping couples get through this difficult time by making sure all processes run smoothly.
+We will always maintain decorum in what sometimes can be ‘uncivil proceedings’.

 To find out more visit our website